-Tote Grand National betting offer: up to £10 back if your first bet loses
+Tote Grand National betting offer: Up to £10 back if your first bet loses

 Click here to open an account with Tote and claim the £10 money back offer

-Keep reading for all the information you need to sign up, qualify for the free bet, and any terms and conditions you should know.
+Below is everything you need to know about the offer including any terms and conditions.
+But don’t worry, it’s all very straightforward so click any link in this article to get started.
 Our horse racing experts at the Racing Post offer their opinion on how best to use the free bet.

 Here’s how to quickly and securely join the Tote as a new customer using your mobile or desktop computer.